Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

+The \checkpointCommand mechanism allows a subnet to implement multiple functionalities by submitting \emph{two} transactions two Bitcoin, referred to as \checkpointTx{} and \batchTransferTx.\footnote{The logic is similar to the \opWriteData{} functionality (\Cref{sec:write-arbitrary}) but, since the checkpoint transactions fulfill multiple purposes, we refer to them with these dedicated names.} The details of each functionality (which boil down to adding input and output UTXOs to these two transactions) will be presented in the following sections.
+For now, we describe how these two transactions are signed and submitted to Bitcoin.
+The key insight behind checkpointing is \emph{batching}: every event that crosses the boundary between a subnet and Bitcoin---state commitments, deposits, withdrawals, transfers, and validator changes---is processed atomically in this single pair of transactions.
+Because each checkpoint spends the previous one's UTXO, Bitcoin itself total-orders them.

+\dotparagraph{The checkpointing logic} The configuration of a subnet can only change when it creates a checkpoint.
+The first checkpoint is created when the subnet becomes \activeSubnet (\Cref{sec:subnet-lifecycle}).
+This is because the configuration of the subnet has actually changed, from the validators specified in \whitelist to the validators that have actually joined the subnet (potentially a subset of \whitelist).
+After that, the subnet creates checkpoints every \checkpointInterval subnet blocks, a parameter configurable at subnet-creation time.

-\dotparagraph{Signing the transaction} Once the transactions are created, the validators collaborate in order to sign the first of them, the \checkpointTx.
-This transaction needs to be signed by $2/3$ of the stake of the subnet, as it spends UTXOs that belong to the subnet.
-To that end, each validator locally generates a signature on the \checkpointTx and submits it to a smart contract \emph{on the L2 subnet} -- i.e., the signature collection is performed on the L2 subnet.
-In contrast, the \batchTransferTx does not need to be signed -- its only input is a UTXO locked with a script hash.
+Once the transactions are created, the validators collaborate to sign the \checkpointTx, which requires signatures from validators holding at least $2/3$ of the stake, since it spends UTXOs belonging to the subnet.
+To that end, each validator locally generates a signature on the \checkpointTx and submits it to a smart contract \emph{on the L2 subnet}.
+In contrast, the \batchTransferTx does not require a multisig---its only input is a UTXO locked with a script hash, which is unlocked by revealing the full script in the witness.

-\dotparagraph{Submitting the transactions} The \checkpointTx, once signed by sufficiently many validators, and the \batchTransferTx can be submitted either by the validators or by a \relayer.
-The current implementation uses a \relayer.
-It periodically (based on a relayer-specific parameter) polls the subnet for signed \checkpointCommand transactions and submits them to the L1.
-In both cases, the fees for this transaction are taken from UTXO \inUtxos, that is, the subnet pays the fees for \checkpointCommand.
+The signed \checkpointTx and the \batchTransferTx are then submitted to Bitcoin by a \relayer (\Cref{sec:technical-overview}).
+The \relayer periodically (based on a relayer-specific parameter) polls the subnet for signed \checkpointCommand transactions (by reading the dedicated smart contracts) and submits them to Bitcoin.
+In both cases, the fees for this transaction are taken from UTXO \inUtxos, that is, they are paid by the subnet.

-\dotparagraph{Detecting a checkpoint} It is the responsibility of the \btcMonitor to also detect \checkpointCommand transactions.
-This way, the \btcMonitor learns the state persisted by a particular subnet, the outgoing transfers submitted by the subnet, and the withdrawals submitted by the subnet to the L1.